 Marble and Canopy together deliver a fully functional consumer-integrated experience.
 Clean data is not only accessible in under 10 seconds from Canopy Connect, but it is delivered and contextualized visually in an existing financial app.
 Consumers can actually look at it and make sense of it.
 It's going to be very powerful, and 2023 is going to be very big for these integrations.

 ~ Stuart Winchester, Founder & CEO

 Enhance Your Embedded Insurance Experience with Canopy Connect

 From managing home and auto policies to staying on top of commercial insurance and business owner policies, managing insurance has become complicated.
 In trying to minimize business and personal loss, customers often end up with multiple policies and piles of paper in an unstructured framework.

 By implementing partner opportunities across insurance, finance, and tech companies, the complexity of the consumer's insurance portfolio radically decreases.
 A streamlined insurance ecosystem improves the customer journey.
 It sets the stage for comprehensive agent overviews of what’s in place and what may be lacking.

 As fintech companies unlock insurance cross-selling opportunities, automated and accurate policy data integrations are key.
 In fact, your success and competitive advantage hinge on access to accurate real-time data.
 When you employ the right tech tools, you can greatly simplify and streamline your cross-selling strategy.
 This improves the user experience, building favor and trust in your service.

-Canopy Connect allows you and your prospects to save time and effort gathering the required policy information for accurate quote formulation.
+Canopy Connect allows you and your prospects to save time gathering the required policy information for accurate quote formulation.
 Instant access to your prospect or customer’s policies, premiums, claims history, and limits give you the opportunity to spot gaps, cross-sell, and upsell.